OMaraLab/hoarder/README.md

 * A tag related to a lipid should be changed to `- lipid-lipidcode`.
 For example, `- molecule-POPC` should become `- lipid-POPC`

-* A tag related to a peptide should be chaned to `- peptide-peptidename`
+* A tag related to a peptide should be changed to `- peptide-peptidename`

-* A tag related to a polymer should be chaned to `- polymer-polymername`
+* A tag related to a polymer should be changed to `- polymer-polymername`

 * A tag for a molecule that doesn't fit into one of these categories, such as a small molecule inhibitor compound, should remain as `- molecule-RESNAME`.
 Again, you may wish to include relevant common name(s) if any exist.